-BRITISH TANKS USED IN
+BRITISH ARMOUR USED IN

 NORMANDY TO GERMANY